Carpal Tunnel Syndrome Treatment in Fairfax, VA

-Carpal Tunnel Syndrome Treatment
+Carpal Tunnel Syndrome Specialist

-Carpal Tunnel syndrome is a condition that describes a collection of symptoms such as a stinging sensation, numbness and weakness in the wrist or hand.
+Carpal Tunnel Syndrome is a condition that describes a collection of symptoms such as a stinging sensation, numbness, and weakness in the wrist or hand.
 It usually develops when the median nerve in the wrist/hand is compressed.
-Initially the pain is sporadic and becomes worse over time.
-It is important to get treatment for Carpal Tunnel pain immediately to avoid long term damage.
+Initially, the pain is sporadic and becomes worse over time.
+It is important to get treatment for Carpal Tunnel pain immediately to avoid long-term damage.

-Carpal tunnel is a slender tube or channel in the wrist that allows the median nerve and some tendons to link up the hand and forearm.
+A Carpal tunnel is a slender tube or channel in the wrist that allows the median nerve and some tendons to link up the hand and forearm.
 The carpal tunnel includes carpal bones and ligaments.

 The carpal bones form the structure of the bottom and margins of the carpal tunnel.
 They are arranged into a semi-circle-like framework.
 The ligaments are tough tissues that build up the top of the carpal tunnel and hold the entire tunnel together.

 Symptoms of carpal tunnel syndrome may include:

-- Loss of sensation in the fingers of your hand.
+- Loss of sensation in the fingers of your hand

-- A burning or stinging feeling in most fingers of the hand.
+- A burning or stinging feeling in most fingers of the hand

-- Pain in the thumb, index, middle, and ring fingers.
+- Pain in the thumb, index, middle, and ring fingers

-- You may drop objects more frequently because your hand is weak and clumsy.
+- You may drop objects more frequently because your hand is weak and clumsy

 However, certain groups of people are most likely to have carpal tunnel syndrome: